msveshnikov/ai-coach/DOCUMENTATION.md

 ---

-For more information, visit [https://aicoachpro.ai](https://aicoachpro.ai) or contact support@aicoachpro.ai.
+For more information, visit [https://ai-coach.club](https://ai-coach.club) or contact support@ai-coach.club.